 In a story a couple of years ago for BestSelfAtlanta, Bert complimented his wife's business acumen: "Stacey handles business so well that I knew when we got into this together that we were in good hands with each other.
 I never had any doubt that this would work.
 This is an extension of my business, and I don't trust anybody more than my wife.
 She's predominantly leading the charge, and I have no doubt that our vision is going to be handled well."

 This is the third divorce among Bert Show cast members.
 Jenn Hobby, now on Kicks 101.5 as a mid-day host, divorced Ryan Newell of Sister Hazel while she was on the show in 2008, then married a principal Grant Rivera in 2010.Jeff Dauler, the other original member of the show, divorced his wife of 12 years Jessica in 2011.
 Current host Kristin has been in a long-term relationship but has not married.

 Bert has been exceptionally open about parts of his life over the years.
-He talked about his vasectomy in 2007.
-In 2008, he has posed topless after losing a bet.
-In 2012, he pondered whether he has a drinking problem.
-His father recently passed away and he has talked about their shaky relationship and how he was able to gain some closure after flying him to Atlanta for his final months.
+He discussed his vasectomy in 2007.
+In 2008, he posed topless after losing a bet.
+In 2012, he pondered whether he had a drinking problem.
+His father recently passed away and Bert has talked about their shaky relationship and how he was able to gain some closure after flying his dad to Atlanta for his final months.